nick-coury/3700router/README.md

 ## Challenges

 Originally we took a different approach.
-Our first implementation
+Our first implementation used a dictionary of dictionaries

 ## Program Features